NEBRASKA KIDNEY ASSOCIATION

 About The Nebraska Kidney Association

 The Nebraska Kidney Association has been helping Nebraska kidney and transplant patients for more than 45 years, working to provide education, programs and services, screening opportunities and advocacy for those affected by kidney disease or organ donation.

 Programs & Services Offered

-- Kidney Health and Education Program (KHEP) teaching about kidney function, disease and transplantation
+Kidney Health and Education Program (KHEP) teaches people about kidney function, disease and transplantation

 Did You Know?

 75,847 people in Nebraska have kidney disease.
 This is 16.6% of people in the state.
 Nationwide, this number is 19 million.

 The average cost for a patient on dialysis is $89,000.

 Dialysis is a $20.8 billion annual cost of the Medicare ESRD program.